Flag of Texas: Revolutionary flags

 The Lone Star and Stripes/Ensign of the First Texas Navy/War Ensign flag was widely used by both Texan land and naval forces.
 This flag was simply the United States flag with a Lone star in the canton.
 This flag echoes an earlier design, carried by the forces of James Long in failed 1819 and 1821 attempts to separate Texas from Spanish control.
 This earlier flag was exactly the same, save for the canton having a red background rather than blue.
-There is evidence that the Lone Star and Stripes was used at the battles of Goliad, the Alamo, and San Jacinto, and the first Congress of the Republic of Texas as convened under it in 1836.
+Some evidence indicates that the Lone Star and Stripes flag was used at the battles of Goliad, the Alamo, and San Jacinto, and the first Congress of the Republic of Texas as convened under it in 1836.
 Although interim President David Burnet issued a decree making the Lone Star and Stripes the first official flag of the Republic of Texas, it never became the legal national flag.
-It did remain the naval flag of Texas until annexation, and was noted for being "beneficial to our [Texan] Navy and Merchantmen" due to its resemblance to the U.S. flag.
+It did remain the naval flag of Texas until annexation and was noted for being "beneficial to our [Texan] Navy and Merchantmen" due to its resemblance to the U.S. flag.
 Despite its unofficial status, the flag remained well known inside the region and internationally as the symbol of Texas.
-The official blue and gold "Burnet Flag", on the other hand, was little known by Texans, and no contemporary illustrations of it have been discovered except for on the first series 2 dollar note of the Texas Dollar.
-An 1837 chart of national flags printed in Philadelphia showed the Lone Star and Stripes as the national flag of Texas, and Texas Senator Oliver Jones, who led the 1839 committee which approved the Lone Star Flag, was unaware that the Lone Star and Stripes was not the current official flag.
+The official blue and gold "Burnet Flag", though, was little known by Texans, and no contemporary illustrations of it have been discovered except for on the first series two-dollar note of the Texas dollar.
+An 1837 chart of national flags printed in Philadelphia showed the Lone Star and Stripes as the national flag of Texas, and Texas Senator Oliver Jones, who led the 1839 committee, which approved the Lone Star Flag, was unaware that the Lone Star and Stripes was not the current official flag.
 Later, prior to the American Civil War, this flag was carried by Floridian militiamen in Pensacola during the seizure of U.S. property in that city.